Biodiversity Bash

 Our mission is to study past and present life on Earth to educate, engage and inspire.

 Natural history collections are essential archives of past and present life on Earth.
 They help scientists answer critical questions about biodiversity and ecology, while also providing the data needed to model and forecast environmental challenges that affect human well-being.
-From tracking threatened and endangered species to understanding the spread of infectious diseases and the impacts of climate change, these collections are invaluable resources for research, education, and conservation.
+From tracking threatened and endangered species to understanding the spread of infectious diseases and the impacts of climate change, these collections are invaluable resources for research, education, and conservation in a changing world.

 Frequently Asked Questions